 UbiProud is a community of queer people across Ubisoft worldwide.
 Its members want to create a safe space for all and help each other excel at the workplace and provide the opportunities to do so.
 UbiProud advocates for equality, inclusion, and representation within our games, offices and studios.

-The Women & Non-binary ERG is a collective of women and gender minorities who work at Ubisoft across the globe.
+The Women for Equity (W.E.)
+ERG is a collective of women and gender minorities who work at Ubisoft across the globe.
 They work to provide a place of exchange and support, where members can network and build tools for growth and self-empowerment.